tldnr

 . . .

-"Christian, that really is none of your concern," I murmur, feeling extraordinarily brave.
+"Christian, that really is none of your concern," I murmur, feeling extraordinarily brave."Whatever you do concerns me.
+Tell me."

 No, it doesn't.
 I groan in frustration, rolling my eyes heavenward, and Christian narrows his eyes.
 And for the first time in a long time, I want to laugh.
 I try hard to stifle the giggle that threatens to bubble up.
 Christian's face softens as I struggle to keep a straight face, and I see a trace of a smile kiss his beautifully sculptured lips.